-ARTICLE IN PROGRESS – NOT YET COMPLETE BUT STILL A USEFUL RESOURCE AND PRE-READ FOR THE TERM 2 SEMINAR.
+ARTICLE IN PROGRESS – NOT YET QUITE COMPLETE BUT STILL A USEFUL RESOURCE AND PRE-READ FOR THE TERM 2 SEMINAR.

-This article is here to help you to find, evaluate, approach and interview credible expert sources.
+This article should help you to find, evaluate, approach and interview credible expert sources.

-As discussed in class in Term 1, most stories will need a mixture of ‘human’ and ‘document’ sources.
-In the human category, there are two main types, let’s call them EXPERTS and REGULAR PEOPLE.
+As discussed in class in Term 1, most stories will need a mixture of ‘human’ and ‘document’ sources In the human category, there are two main types, let’s call them EXPERTS and REGULAR PEOPLE.
 Regular people include people directly involved with the story, such as witnesses or those impacted by the issue you are covering.
-Most (but not every) feature story will need regular people to share their direct experiences and insights as well as experts for bigger picture context and perspectives.
+Most (but not every) feature story will need regular people to share their direct stories, experiences, and insights as well as experts for bigger picture context and perspectives.

-Experts include academics, historians, researchers, scientists, lawyers etc. The expert category also includes government officials, or people from official organizations like WTO or non-profit organizations, such as UNICEF.
+Experts include academics, historians, researchers, scientists, lawyers etc. The expert category also includes government officials, or people from official organizations like WTO or non-profit organizations, such as UNICEF or local NGO’s.

 In most instances, credible experts like researchers, scientists, government officials or charity workers are regarded as reliable sources of information.
 However, no source is perfect and there are challenges;

-- it’s not always easy to gain access to interview certain experts (especially government officials)
+- it’s not always easy to gain access to interview certain experts especially as a student journalist sans credentials.

 - all people and organizations have agendas that can lead to bias

 As a student journalist, with no organization or even a byline, it’s not always easy to get an expert to take you seriously and grant you access.
-In most cases, government officials are extremely inaccessible – but it’s always worth a try.
+In most cases, especially in China, government officials are extremely inaccessible – but it’s always worth a try.
 Sometimes local officials have superb insights and will grant an interview.
-Academics, researchers, scientists, and non-profits are easier – many times they care about the story and want people to know more about the issue or situation and so will happily grant an interview.
+Academics, researchers, scientists, and non-profits are easier – many times they are passionate about the story and want people to know more about the issue or situation and so will happily grant an interview.

 - They don’t want to be filmed: Some experts won’t want to be filmed on camera or even photographed, and many times you won’t really need visuals of your expert.
 In these cases simply do a spoken interview and use the information they give you for your reporting.
 It will help with your research and understanding of the story, it may provide facts and sound-bytes for the story or it might lead you to other sources.